apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ![ad20](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad20.png)

-Now from any machine you can access the apisix-dashboard at the url **“https://apisix.h.net”** nd verify that the apisix-dashboard login page is showed
+Now from any machine you can access the apisix-dashboard at the url **“https://apisix.h.net”** and verify that the apisix-dashboard login page is showed

 ![ad21](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad21.png)